 RRSP contribution room, also known as deduction limit or contribution limit, refers to the maximum annual amount you can contribute to your RRSP tax-free.

 The Canada Revenue Agency (CRA) sets the RRSP contribution room every year.
-For 2021, the contribution limit was increased to $27,830 for 2021.
+For 2022, the RRSP contribution limit is $29,210.
 However, for those with 18% pre-tax income that exceeds the contribution limit of the current year, the annual contribution limit is their contribution room.

 Therefore, by increasing your income growth and carrying forward your unused contribution limit, you increase your contribution room annually.

 RRSP Deadline 2022

 RRSP contribution deadline varies year by year.
 But the deadline to make 2021 RRSP contributions is March 1, 2022.